 - United Vacations (varies.
 Bonus: You earn 2 miles per $1 if you have the card_name)

 Ready to set sail?
 When you book a cruise you’ll earn points and miles.

 You’ll earn Alaska Airlines miles for booking a cruise through AKOnly.
 The exact number of miles varies depending on the cabin type and cruise line.

 When you book a cruise through AA cruises, you’ll earn 1 American Airlines mile per $1 up to 10,000 miles.
-If you have an American Airlines card, you’ll earn an additional mile per $1, up to 20,000 miles.
+If you have an American Airlines card like the card_name, you’ll earn an additional mile per $1, up to 20,000 miles.